czarpino/czarpino.github.io/_posts/2015-11-3-api-authentication-with-rendrjs.md

 # Securing an access token

 First and foremost, the auth system should provide a facility to *securely* acquire an access token.
 If it needs pointing out, requesting an access token from the API should only be done on the server-side to keep the client secret from leaking.
 To do this, I made an Express middleware which handled requests for an access token by performing the actual request to the API itself.
+This way, only this endpoint will ever be directly interacting with the API for securing access tokens.

     // server/middleware/apiConnector.js
     module.exports = (function () {